Sparse Robust Classification via the Kernel Mean: The Robustness of the Mean Classifier

 \subsection{Learning Under Symmetric Label Noise}

-Here we consider the problem of learning under symmetric label noise \cite{Angluin1988}.
+The previous section considered \emph{general} perturbations of $P$.
+Here we consider one particular perturbation given by symmetric label noise \citep{Angluin1988}.
 Rather than samples from $P$, the decision maker has access to samples from a corrupted distribution $P_\sigma$.
 To sample from $P_\sigma$, first draw $(x,y) \dist P$ and then flip the label with probability $\sigma$.
-This problem is of practical interest, particularly in situations where there are multiple labellers, each of which can be viewed as an "expert" labeller with added noises.
-We can decompose,
+Learning from $P_\sigma$ can be understood as a corrupted learning problem of the sort studied by \citep{JMLR:v18:16-315}.
+This problem is of practical interest, particularly in situations where there are multiple labellers, each of which can be viewed as an ``expert" labeller with added noise.
+Remarkably, this seemingly benign form of noise can break standard approaches to learning classifiers. \\ \\ \citep{Long2008} proved the following negative result on what is possible when learning under symmetric label noise: for any $\sigma \in (0, \frac{1}{2})$, there exists a distribution $P$ and a linear function class $\Fclass$ where, when the decision maker observes samples from $P_\sigma$, minimization of \emph{any convex potential} over $\Fclass$ results in classification performance on $P$ which is equivalent to random guessing.
+The example provided in \citep{Long2008} is far from esoteric, in fact, it is a given by a distribution in $\RR^2$ that is concentrated on three points with function class given by linear hyperplanes through the origin.
+We review their construction in section \ref{sec:linear-feature-map-and-label-noise}. \\ \\ The mean classifier avoids these issues.
+We show that the mean classifier is not affected by symmetric label noise.